wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/index.rst

 Upgrade Elasticsearch, Filebeat and Kibana
 ==========================================

-There are two installation types: Wazuh Elastic stack and Wazuh Open Distro for Elasticsearch stack.
+There are two installation types: Wazuh Elastic Stack and Wazuh Open Distro for Elasticsearch stack.
 Choose one of the options depending on your installation type:

 .. toctree::
     :maxdepth: 1